October 16, 2014 --

-03/06/2013 -- To protect themselves and their neighbors, residents in many American neighborhoods participate in neighborhood watch programs to report criminal activities to law enforcement.
+To protect themselves and their neighbors, residents in many neighborhoods participate in neighborhood watch programs to report criminal activities to law enforcement.

 On a bigger scale, the Marine Corps has developed its own neighborhood watch-like campaign where personnel may report crimes or suspicious activities aboard its installations.

-According to law enforcement personnel here and usmceagleeyes.org, “Eagle Eyes” is not designed to report emergencies, but to “Watch.
-Report.
-Protect.”
+According to law enforcement personnel, “Eagle Eyes” is not designed to report emergencies, but to “Watch, Report and Protect.”
 To report emergencies aboard MCLB Albany, call 229-639-5911.

 Using the website is easy and it may be accessed via smartphones, Web and regular phones, according to Agent Kevin Casey, Criminal Investigation Division.

-“‘Eagles Eyes’ has been in existence for a period of time,” Casey said.
-“It used to be a hotline that was dialed and now is a functional website the public and our own personnel aboard the base can access 24/7 and provide information they think is unusual or suspicious.”
+“It was originally established as a hotline that was dialed and now is a functional website the public and our own personnel aboard the base can access 24/7 to provide information they think is unusual or suspicious,” he added.

-During day-to-day activities here, people should look out for crimes such as illicit drug use and thefts, or for instance, maybe seeing someone lurking around the Child Development Center.
+During day-to-day activities here, people should look out for crimes such as illicit drug use and thefts or maybe seeing someone lurking around the Child Development Center.

 “It is a way for the community to reach out to the law enforcement side and report anything they know or believe to be in violation of the law,” Jack said.

-Master Sgt.
-Adam Iudiciani, provost sergeant, MCPD, MCLB Albany, noted people should pay attention to things that are out of the norm in their workplaces and base housing neighborhoods.
+Gunnery Sgt.
+Joel Campos, provost sergeant, MCPD, MCLB Albany, noted people should pay attention to things that are out of the norm in their workplaces and base housing neighborhoods.

-“The most important step is for the base community-at-large to maintain a healthy vigilance against those who might want to harm it or steal against it,” Iudiciani quoted from usmceagleeyes.org.
+“The most important step is for the base community-at-large to maintain a healthy vigilance against those who might want to harm or steal,” Campos quoted from usmceagleeyes.org.

-The idea is for the base “community to be engaged in its own safety - your family, your community, your Marine Corps,” Iudiciani added.
+The idea is for the base “community to be engaged in its own safety – your family, your community, your Marine Corps,” Campos added.

 “When in doubt, report it,” he added.
-“If it’s valuable we will know.
-A little bit of information can go a long way to crack a case - one tip, one lead.”
+“All information and photos are valuable and may be relevant to much larger criminal issues.
+Remember, a little bit of information can go a long way to crack a case - one tip, one lead.”